noahgift/cloud-data-analysis-at-scale/calendar.md

 *   [GCP Essentials Qwiklabs](https://www.qwiklabs.com/quests/23?catalog_rank=%7B"rank"%3A2%2C"num_filters"%3A0%2C"has_search"%3Afalse%7D)
-*   AWS Academy CloudFoundations Lab 1-3:  Introduction to EC2, Working with EBS, Build your VPC and Launch a Web Server
+*   (Optional if Available) AWS Academy CloudFoundations Lab 1-3:  Introduction to EC2, Working with EBS, Build your VPC and Launch a Web Server

 **Discussions/Assignments**